johnsamuelwrites/DataMining/en/Project/project.md

 Are you now ready to recommend images to a user?
 In this task, your goal is to build the recommendation system.
 Which approach did you decide to take?
 Collaborative filtering, content-based, or a hybrid approach?
+Which algorithm(s) did you choose (classifcation, clustering,...) ?
 For every user, are you now in a position to build a user-preference profile?
 What type of information did you use for building a user profile?
 What\'s missing?
 What are the limitations of your proposed